YbFan115/Yibin/content/en/CV/_index.md

 	- Found that delivery men on campus form social relationships, including with fellows & colleagues, teachers and students in the university.
 They tend to develop affective ties with those who are both fellows and colleagues due to higher homogeneity, while instrumental connections with ordinary colleagues, teachers or students based on the higher heterogeneity.
 	- Conducted paper draft and revised, and presented paper on class.

+# Conference Paper

+- Wang, Y. & **Fan, Y.** (2021).
+Listening to Chinese Ancient Opera: Linking Media History and Sound Studies.
+Paper presented to the Annual Conference of the Chinese Association for History of Journalism and Communication.
+Shenzhen, China.

 # Other Academic Experiences

 - Academic Public Writing (Ongoing)